FabEdge/fabedge/docs/old-get-started/get-started-v0.6.0.md

    net.ipv4.conf.all.rp_filter=0
    ```

-1. If Error with “Error: cannot re-use a name that is still in use”.
-Uninstall fabedge and try again.
+1. If Error with：“Error: cannot re-use a name that is still in use”.   to uninstall fabedge and try again.

    ```shell
    $ helm uninstall -n fabedge fabedge